Gaussian fluctuations from random Schr\"odinger equation: Introduction

 In the present paper, we focus on the It\^o-Schr\"odinger model, and our main contribution is to prove Gaussianity of the wave field in an asymptotic regime where the medium has a weak strength and the propagation distance is large.
 More precisely, we consider the asymptotics of the compensated wave field, see \eqref{comp:wave} below.
 This object has been introduced in \cite{bkr}.
 It is a field, in both time and momentum variables, that is obtained from the Fourier transform of the solution of a random Schr\"odinger equation by removing the fast oscillations of its phase.
 This is done by ``recentering'' the phase through solving the free Schr\"{o}dinger equation backward (with no potential).
 We prove, see Theorem \ref{t.mainth}, that asymptotically the compensated wave field converges in law to a complex Gaussian field that is the solution of an time-inhomogenous Ornstein-Uhlenbeck equation, see \eqref{e.limiteq} and Section \ref{sec1.2.1} below.

 Concerning the method of our proof, we use a martingale representation for the compensated wave field, see \eqref{012305-20} and \eqref{e.inteeq} below.
 The limit is then verified by proving the convergence of the respective martingale field appearing in \eqref{e.inteeq}.
 This is achieved by proving the convergence of its quadratic variation, which constitutes the main thrust of our argument.
+On the other hand, as the moments of the wave field solve deterministic equations, one can in principle analyze those equations and try to establish the Gaussian limit in a more analytic way.
+This perspective has actually been adopted in \cite{gs1,gs2} and many previous works.
+A message we want to convey here is that, the convergence of the martingale quadratic variation only involves a fourth moment calculation, which simplifies the analysis a bit.

 The paper is organized as follows: in Section \ref{sec22} we formulate our main result.
 Some of its aspects are discussed in Section \ref{sec33}.
-The proof of the main result is carried out in Sections \ref{sec2} and \ref{sec3}.
+The proof of the main result is carried out in Sections \ref{sec2}, \ref{s.c} and \ref{sec3}.